-23. Research Background
+3. Research Background

-In this section, we discuss the topology structure of MSNs mobile social networks and the forwarding strategy of social-based routing algorithms.
+In this section, we discuss the topology structure of mobile social networks and the forwarding strategy of social-based routing algorithms.
 We initially consider an opportunistic network with N nodes as a graph G (V, E), where V and E are the sets of nodes and links, respectively.
 In this graph, a link between two nodes represents the physical contact between them, and the link weight is defined as the probability of their pairwise contact.
-We assume the graph G is connected, that is, between any pair of nodes at least a single path exists.
+We assume graph G is connected, that is, between any pair of nodes at least a single path exists.
 Further, the message dissemination in the graph G under a utility-based routing is formulated as a discrete-time Markov chain.
-Suppose that a message m is transferred hop-by-hop in this graph.
-Initially, a message m is in state i if it is carried by node i, and when a contact occurs between node i and j and suppose that i transfers the message m to j, then the state of m changes from i to j.
-Therefore, the forwarding procedure of a message in an opportunistic network can be modelled as a state transition probability matrix P, with pij denotes the probability that the message m is transferred from node i to j, and is expressed as follows where $p{ij}^c$ is the probability of encounter between i and j, and $p{ij}^c$ is the likelihood that i transfers the message m to j during the contact.
-Node contact probability in MSNs-mobile social networks is directly related with the human mobility pattern, and in some papers, such as [5,38], it was characterized based on the structural properties of node contacts.
+Suppose that a message M is transferred hop-by-hop in this graph.
+Initially, a message M is in state i if it is carried by node i, and when a contact occurs between node i and j and suppose that i transfers the message i to i, then the state of i changes from i to i.
+Therefore, the forwarding procedure of a message in an opportunistic network can be modelled as a state transition process in a discrete-time Markov chain.
+Next, we develop a transition probability matrix i, where i denotes the probability that the message i is transferred from node i to i, and is expressed as follows where p{ij}^c is the probability of encounter between i and j, and p{ij}^f is the likelihood that i transfers the message m to j during the contact.
+Node contact probability in mobile social networks is directly related with the human mobility pattern, and in some papers, such as [5,38], it was characterised based on the structural properties of node contacts.
 Yet, forwarding probability fully depends on the forwarding rules used in message routing.
-In the following, we analyze the topology characteristics of MSNs-mobile social networks as well as the forwarding features of social-based routing schemes, and discuss how the combination of them may result in the unfairness in forwarding among network nodes.
+In the following, we analyse the topology characteristics of mobile social networks as well as the forwarding features of social-based routing schemes, and discuss how the combination of them may result in the unfairness in forwarding among network nodes.